El Rushbo documented to be almost always right now, almost 99.6% of the time.

 For those of you who think this is a setup, if that woman had been white, and if that woman were not working for Amvet, something related to the government, she'd have gotten a Joe the Plumber treatment yesterday afternoon, last night, and today.

-They would have done a scorched earth investigation to find out who is this woman.
+They would have done a scorched earth investigation to find out who is this woman?

-How dare she embarrass the president this way?
+How dare she embarrass the president this way.

 Look what they did to Joe the plumber.

-You don't think they would have, certainly.
+You don't think they would have, certainly?

 Damn right they would have.

-If this if this woman were not black, and if she were if she didn't have a job at Amvet's and a related to the government somehow, bam.
+They certainly would have if this woman were not black and if she were if she didn't have a job at Amvets and related to the government somehow, ban.

 No, I guarantee them to you.

-Let's go, let's listen to this montage again.
+Let's listen to this montage again.

-It's a great montage, putting all of this in perspective from yes we can to beans and franks.
+It's a great montage, putting all of this in perspective, from yes, we can to beans and franks.

-Is the American dream dead for me?
+I really want to know, is the American dream dead for me?

 This was the moment when the rise of the oceans began to slow and our planet began to heal.

-I'm one of your middle class Americans, and quite frankly, I'm exhausted.
+I'm one of your middle-class Americans, and quite frankly, I'm exhausted.

 Exhausted of defending you, defending your administration, defending the mantle of change that I voted for.